No Fault Divorce No Fault Divorce

 What legal documents do I need to officiate a wedding?

-The primary legal document you need is the marriage license, which must be signed by the officiant, the couple, and witnesses.
+The primary legal document you need is the marriage license, which the officiant, the couple, and the witnesses must sign.
 Make sure to bring extra copies of all pertinent documents in case of changes.
 Checking state and local requirements for any additional paperwork is crucial to ensure the marriage is legally recognized.

 How can I establish a successful wedding officiant business?